James Callaghan(1912–2005)

 Leonard James Callaghan, Baron Callaghan of Cardiff, KG

-The Portsmouth Royal-Navy chief petty officer's son who left school at seventeen, served as Royal Navy lieutenant in the war, sat for Cardiff South for forty-two years from 1945, and is the only person to have held all four of the great offices of state: Chancellor of the Exchequer, Home Secretary, Foreign Secretary, and Prime Minister of the United Kingdom.
+The Portsmouth chief petty officer's son who left school at seventeen, served as a Royal Navy lieutenant, sat for Cardiff for forty-two years, and is the only person to have held all four great offices of state: Chancellor, Home Secretary, Foreign Secretary and Prime Minister.

-He joined the Royal Navy in March 1942 as an ordinary seaman, was commissioned a lieutenant in the Royal Naval Volunteer Reserve in November 1943, served in the East Indies Fleet through 1944 to 1945 aboard the escort carrier HMS *Activity* off the western Indian Ocean and the Burma campaign coast, and was demobilised in March 1946.
-He had been adopted as the Labour candidate for Cardiff South before his demobilisation, won the seat at the July 1945 general election in the Attlee landslide, and held it (through the 1950 boundary reorganisation that renamed it Cardiff South East) for forty-two years to 1987.
-The Cardiff political base was the foundational political-electoral fact of his career and the reason for the southern-Welsh peerage he eventually took: he had married Audrey Moulton at Maidstone in 1938, the marriage stayed together for sixty-six years to her death five months before his own, and the family settled in Cardiff and South Wales as the political-and-residential home of the rest of their lives.
+He joined the Royal Navy in 1942, was commissioned a lieutenant in the Royal Naval Volunteer Reserve in 1943, and served in the East Indies Fleet to 1946.
+Adopted as Labour candidate for Cardiff South before his demobilisation, he won the seat in the 1945 Attlee landslide and held it for forty-two years to 1987.
+He had married Audrey Moulton in 1938, a marriage of sixty-six years, and Cardiff and South Wales were the family's home for the rest of their lives.

 Achievements